wpueschel/gitrc/README.md

 ## Gitea

 Right now, for gitea, only http/https will work for cloning a remote repository (-N).
+You will need a gitea access token.

 ## GitLab